 I joined a recent group in April, hoping to catch a few urban foraging pointers.
 In one of my earlier conversations with Feck-Stoudt, he mentioned -in a very nonchalant fashion- living off the land in the Superstition Wilderness east of Phoenix for nearly three months.
 I expected a survivalist outlook, but he takes more of a food lover’s approach.
 Feck-Stoudt works for Sapna Cafe, and seems very interested in incorporating as much locally grown produce as possible – even if he didn’t find it growing wild on the corner of 5th Street and Roosevelt.

 - Make sure the plant isn’t poisonous and that it won’t cause an allergic reaction.
 Rub it on a sensitive part of your skin (inner elbow, neck) and wait 15 minutes for a reaction.

 - Be careful about where the plants are growing.
 Animals tend to pee on plants nears curbs, while humans will relieve themselves on plants near walls.
 “It’s harder to see the urine than the feces,” Fecke-Stoudt says.

 - Be aware of herbicides and pesticides.
 Look for spots that give the plants a “burned appearance.”
 You can generally wash either off the plants, though.

 Some of What You Can Pick and Eat Downtown

-There are lots more edibles in the desert and urban areas, but these will get you started.
+There are lots more edibles in the desert and suburban areas, but these will get you started.